the-teachingRSE-project/competencies/competencies.md

 One goal of FAIR software is to avoid unnecessary duplication of work by reusing existing work instead.
 To (re-) use software, researchers have to be able to find it and then to easily evaluate if the software actually suits their needs.
-Apart from functionality the integration with other software, expected sustainability and expandability also have to be part of this evaluation.
+Apart from functionality, the integration with other software, expected sustainability, and expandability also have to be part of this evaluation.

 ### Software publication (SP)
 The second part of FAIR software is concerned with publishing new and derived works